dstar55/100-words-design-patterns-java/README.md

 * Structure

-The Visitor declares a Visit operation for each class of ConcreteElements in the object structure.
+The *Visitor* declares a *Visit* operation for each class of *ConcreteElements* in the object structure.
-The ConcreteVisitor implements each operation declared by the Visitor.
+The *ConcreteVisitor* implements each operation declared by the *Visitor*.
 Each operation implements a fragment of the algorithm defined for the corresponding class of objects in the structure.
-The Element defines an Accept operation that takes a visitor as an argument.
+The *Element* defines an *Accept* operation that takes a visitor as an argument.
-The ConcreteElement implements an Accept operation that takes a visitor as an argument.
+The *ConcreteElement* implements an *Accept* operation that takes a visitor as an argument.
-The ObjectStructure provides a composition or collection of the elements and allows the visitor to visit its elements.
+The *ObjectStructure* provides a composition or collection of the elements and allows the visitor to visit its elements.

 * Known uses